All Episodes

 It kills jobs.

-Without a cap and trade bill, particularly hit hard, are sectors of the economy very energy intensive manufacturers, farmers, construction machinery, electrical equipment and appliances, transportation, textiles, paper products, chemicals, plastics, and rubbers, and retail trade would face staggering employment losses as a result of this bill.
+Manufacturers, farmers, construction machinery, electrical equipment and appliances, transportation, textiles, paper products, chemicals, plastics, and rubbers, and retail trade would face staggering employment losses as a result of this bill.

 It's worth noting that job losses come after accounting for the green jobs policymakers are so adamant about creating.

-But don't worry because the architects of the bill built in unemployment insurance, too.
+But don't worry because the architects of the bill built in unemployment insurance too.

-You want to hear you want to hear how that works?
+You want to hear how that works?

 They know that the bill is going to cream you.